hcorrada/dscert-algo/content/logistics/index.md

 ### Grading Procedures

-* Data analysis projects (50%)
-* Written exercises (30%)
+* Homeworks and written exercises (70%)
-* Final oral examination (20%)
+* Final take home exam (30%)

 ## University Policies and Resources

-Policies relevant to Undergraduate Courses are found here: http://ugst.umd.edu/courserelatedpolicies.html.
+Policies relevant to courses are found here: http://ugst.umd.edu/courserelatedpolicies.html.
 Topics that are addressed in these various policies include academic integrity, student and instructor conduct, accessibility and accommodations, attendance and excused absences, grades and appeals, copyright and intellectual property.

 ## Course evaluations